fshowalter/movielog-archive/reviews/it-follows-2014.md

 Hugh tells her something is now following her.
 It doesn't run, but it's always walking in a straight line right toward her.
 If it touches her, she's dead.
 It can look like anyone.
 Someone she knows or a complete stranger.
 It's a curse.
 Someone gave it to him, and now, by having sex with her, he's given it to her.
 If the thing gets her, it goes after Hugh again, then right down the line to wherever it started.
 The best thing she can do now, Hugh says, is to have sex with someone else and pass the curse on.

 To prove his point, he wheels her to the edge of the garage.
 Looking down into the overgrown lot, Jay can see a half-naked woman shambling toward the garage.
-Hugh waits until the thing enters the garage and is nearly on top of them before wheeling Jay out and to his car.
+Hugh waits until the thing enters the garage and is almost on top of them before wheeling Jay out and to his car.
 They peel out, leaving the thing behind.

 Hugh dumps Jay on her front lawn, still half-dressed where her sister and friends find her.

 These scenes are another part of why the film doesn't work, but again, we'll get to that later.

 The thing soon comes for Jay at her house.
-It turns out that only people who have the curse can see the thing, so her friends are little help as far as an early warning system.
+It turns out that only people who have the curse can see the thing, so her friends are little help as an early warning system.
 Jay flees to a park.

 From there, her and her friends retreat to a neighbor's lake house, but the thing catches up with them.
 Despite being invisible, the thing manhandles Jay's friends when they try and stop it.

 Once again, Jay flees.
 The film breaks the narrative circle by having Jay crash her car in a cornfield.
 It's the same tired trope of the girl tripping while fleeing the monster.
 She wakes up in a hospital.
 Realizing she's in danger, but too injured to leave, Jay has sex with her neighbor and passes on the curse.
 The neighbor turns out to be pretty dim-witted.
 The thing gets him in a matter of days.
 Jay flees again and ends up passing the curse to a pair of random strangers.

 The strangers don't last long either, likely because Jay either doesn't warn them or they just don't believe her.
-Either way, the thing's soon back after Jay, but this time her and her friends come up with a plan.
+Either way, it's soon back after Jay, but this time her and her friends have a plan.

 The go to the local indoor pool, where Jay waits in the center of the water.
 Around the edges, they've placed various electrical items.
 The plan seems to be to electrocute the apparition[^2].
 After some tense waiting, the thing shows up, but is reluctant to enter the water.
-Instead, it starts throwing things at Jay.
+Instead, it throws things at Jay.
 One of her friends produces a handgun.
 He fires blind at where the creature might be.
 He wings another of her friends before putting a bullet right in the creature's head.
 The thing falls into the pool, and tries to drag Jay under before it dies, ending the curse.

 But, of course, it doesn't end.
 And neither does the film.
 Instead, Jay has sex with another of her friends.
-The ambiguous finale sees the two walking hand in hand down the street, with a figure that might be the creature looming behind them.
+The ambiguous final shot sees the two walking hand-in-hand with a figure that might be the creature looming behind.

 To be fair, this is a well-produced film dripping with atmosphere.
 The suburban locales evoke lived-in feel, while the Detroit cityscape reeks of urban decay.
 There's no hyper-kinetic editing or gimmicky found-footage.
 It's a slow burn.
 Well, maybe more like a slow singe.
 Given the script, I'm not sure this film could have been done any better.